hazardland/db.php/manual.md

 ```php
 $database->scan ('.shop');
 ```

-We will have following table handlers:
+We will have following class table handlers:

 ```php
 $database->shop->product